matthewpblock/datafun-05-sql-project/README.md

 - sql_queries: Contains various SQL scripts for aggregation statistics, filtering, sorting, grouping, and joining data
 - data: contains source data CSVs, the SQL database, and any outputs
 - logs: contains logs of scripted actions ran and errors

+## Files
+- db01setup.py
+  - establishes a four-table database of NBA data for the 2019-2020 season.
+  - It begins by dropping established tables, so that the script can be re-ran as needed for multiple iterations.
+It also fills a limited amount of player and team data.
+  - Primary keys within the table are established to prevent duplication
+  - Foreign keys are established to tie the tables together as appropriate.
+- db02_features
+  - Updates the tables with a much deeper set of data from CSV files provided in the data folder.
+  - Before loading the provided CSVs, any previously entered data is deleted to prevent duplication leading of data leading to primary key errors.
+  - It also creates a new integer column 'height_inches' by converting heights from the feet-inches format in order to enable comparison calculations.
+- db03_queries was designed to be run as an imported module with functions enabling pre-scripted SQL queries
+  - sorting_rim_protection() sorts the top rim-protecting game performances, printing the players with the most blocks in a game in the sample
+  - group_by_team_avg_weight() displays the average weight of each team's roster
+  - filter_bench() eliminates all game performances by starters, leaving only performances by players coming off the bench
+  - aggregation() calculates the average height and weight of all league players in the database.
+Other queries are available for this function by changing with lines are commented in the query_aggregation.sql file in the sql_queries folder
+  - join() combines data from various tables to show the performances with the most rebounds.
+This query could be used to chart how various characteristics correlate to rebounding performance.
+Columns include:
+    - date
+    - player name
+    - pts
+    - reb
+    - ast
+    - stl
+    - blk
+    - height
+    - weight
+    - seasons of experience
+    - position

 ## References
 - Lessson specifications: https://github.com/denisecase/datafun-05-spec